 Evidence will be offered showing that the Japanese in the Philippines, especially the Kempei-tai, displayed great ingenuity and sadism in inflicting the cruelest forms of torture on their victims whose number ran into thousands.
-They converted Fort Santiago, an old Spanish stone bastion overlooking Manila Bay, into their leading torture chamber and death hole.
+They converted Fort Sentiago, an old Spanish stone bastion overlooking Manila Bay, into their leading torture chamber and death hole.
 Fort Santiago became a synonym for torture and a symbol of Japanese brutality.
 Here hundreds suffered slow and painful death in dark, foul and lice-infested cells, for whom the quick, scientific mass extermination in the lethal gas chambers at Camp Dachau would have been a welcomed alternative.

-Prominent among the many forms of torture used were hanging by the neck, by the thumbs, or by the limbs, and burning the feet or other delicate parts of the body as it hung suspended; the water cure,

-Puo beny + Se Homm Fyriter for wlasten dore & 1+14. -Comber + Exec of 1+ 14 do not draline the acc. if Cley are quely want to wate time the Committee of the do not draline the acc. if Cley are quely want to wate time but forthe fort that you five antende At Greey I Secureliit believe Coursel and be copuble opit with several variations depending on the savage bent and imagination of appointy overfor brother work to leavy you by you have not the the torturer; placing ammunition between the fingers and squeezing them until the bones broke; pulling out tongues and prying out toe- and fingernails with pliers; searing the flesh with lighted cigarettes and pieces of burning wood; slapping and kicking and boxing with bare hands or with steel knuckles; beating with long bamboo poles, wooden clubs, baseball bats and iron rods; jujitsuing and hurling the subject repeatedly to the ground; twisting and breaking the hands, arms, or legs; lashing with rope, thorn switches or barbed wire; smashing with gun butts; shocking with electricity; applying gasoline on the skin and hair and igniting it; forcing small bamboo splints under the toe- and fingernails; crucifying by nailing through the wrists and skull; lopping off the ears and nose and gouging out the eyes; killing either by bayoneting through the eyes, and other vital organs of the body, chopping the heads off with razor-sharp bolos or samurai swords, drowning, choking, shooting or burying alive, or by starving to death.
+Prominent among the many forms of torture used were hanging by the neck, by the thumbs, or by the limbs, and burning the feet or other delicate parts of the body as it hung suspended; the water cure, with several variations depending on the savage bent and imagination of the torturer; placing ammunition between the fingers and squeezing them until the bones broke; pulling out tongues and prying out toe- and fingernails with pliers; searing the flesh with lighted cigarettes and pieces of burning wood; slapping and kicking and boxing with bare hands or with steel knuckles; beating with long bamboo poles, wooden clubs, baseball bats and iron rods; jiujitsuing and hurling the subject repeatedly to the ground; twisting and breaking the hands, arms, or legs; lashing with rope, thorn switches or barbed wire; smashing with gun butts; shocking with electricity; applying gasoline on the skin and hair and igniting it; forcing small bamboo splints under the toe- and fingernails; crucifying by nailing through the wrists and skull; lopping off the ears and nose and gouging out the eyes; killing either by bayoneting through the eyes, and other vital organs of the body, chopping the heads off with razor-sharp bolos or samurai swords, drowning, choking, shooting or burying alive, or by starving to death.